-Córki Dancingu (The Lure), the feature debut by Agnieszka Smoczyńska, co-financed by the Polish Film Institute, will be released theatrically in the US in early February 2017.
+Córki Dancingu (The Lure), the feature debut by Agnieszka Smoczyńska, co-financed by the Polish Film Institute, was released theatrically in the US in early February 2017.

-Agnieszka Smoczyńska's Córki Dancingu (The Lure) will be released theatrically in the US in early February 2017.
+Agnieszka Smoczyńska's Córki Dancingu (The Lure) was released theatrically in the US in early February 2017.
 Distribution is handled by Janus Films, a company that previously handled distribution of films by Andrzej Wajda, Krzysztof Kieślowski, and Paolo Sorrentino.

 Córki Dancingu (The Lure) is a coming-of-age story about two girls on the verge of womanhood.
 They arrive in Warsaw as teenagers; they leave as mature beings who have tasted suffering, love, and passion.